donlan2710/gRDA-Optimizer/README.md

 "Generalized Regularized Dual Averaging" is an optimizer that can learn a small sub-network during training, if one starts from an overparameterized dense network.

 Please cite the following publication when referring to gRDA:

 Chao, S.-K., Wang, Z., Xing, Y. and Cheng, G. (2020).
 Directional pruning of deep neural networks. *NeurIPS 2020*.
 Available at: https://arxiv.org/abs/2006.09358

 Here is an illustration of the optimizer using the simple 6-layer CNN https://keras.io/examples/cifar10_cnn/.
 The experiments are done using lr = 0.005 for SGD, SGD momentum and gRDAs. c = 0.005 for gRDA. lr = 0.005 and 0.001 for Adagrad and Adam, respectively.

 <img src = 'https://github.com/donlan2710/gRDA-Optimizer/blob/master/pics/cifar_cnn_acc_test_multiopt.png' width=46%/> <img src = 'https://github.com/donlan2710/gRDA-Optimizer/blob/master/pics/cifar_cnn_nonzero_weights_multiopt.png' width=46%/>

-## Update

-02/27/2020: upload the trained parameters of ResNet50 on ImageNet

 ## Requirements
     Keras version >= 2.2.5